• Skip to main content

 Synopsis (from the author):

-What I liked about Lagrange Rising:
+What I liked about Lagrange Calling:

-What I didn’t like about Lagrange Rising:
+What I didn’t like about Lagrange Calling:

-Overall impression of Lagrange Rising:
+Overall impression of Lagrange Calling:

 My rating:

-4.5 Stars (rounded to 5 stars)
+4.5 Stars rounded to 5 stars

 Connect with Doug J. Cooper: